dougdellolio/coinbasepro-csharp/README.md

 - GetAllCurrenciesAsync() - gets a list of known currencies

 ###### Fills ######
-- GetAllFillsAsync(limit) - gets a list of all recent fills (paged response)
+- GetAllFillsAsync(limit, numberOfPages) - gets a list of all recent fills (paged response)
-- GetFillsByOrderIdAsync(orderId, limit) - gets a list of all recent fills by order id (paged response)
+- GetFillsByOrderIdAsync(orderId, limit, numberOfPages) - gets a list of all recent fills by order id (paged response)
-- GetFillsByProductIdAsync(productType, limit) - gets a list of all recent fills by product type (paged response)
+- GetFillsByProductIdAsync(productType, limit, numberOfPages) - gets a list of all recent fills by product type (paged response)

 ###### Fundings ######
-- GetAllFundingsAsync(limit, fundingStatus) - gets a list of all orders placed with a margin profile that draws funding (paged response)
+- GetAllFundingsAsync(limit, fundingStatus, numberOfPages) - gets a list of all orders placed with a margin profile that draws funding (paged response)

 <h1>Sandbox Support</h1>